 How long has Hands On Orlando been doing its work?

-We've been planning, managing and leading projects for more than 18 years.
+We've been planning, managing and leading volunteer projects since 1999.

 Is Hands On Orlando a volunteer referral service?

 We are the opposite of a referral service.
 We identify, plan, manage and lead projects to help ensure good outcomes.
 It's hard, detailed and challenging work.

 Hands On Orlando has coordinated over 30 community-wide days of service, managed the Hurricane Volunteer Center after Irma, Charley, Jeanne and Frances, taken a leadership roles in the aftermath of the PULSE and 9-11 attacks, managed projects as large as 6000 people in a day, and led the highest levels of participation during three Global Youth Service Days.